Request for Proposals and Letters of Interest

 Request for Proposal (RFP) documents are found below, as well as the Snohomish County Human Services Basic Terms and Conditions.

 Final proposals are due via email to Amanda.Franke@snoco.org no later than Thursday, June 11th, 2020 at 3pm.
 Late or incomplete proposals will not be accepted.

-Snohomish County Human Services, Behavioral Health, is offering an opportunity to Snohomish County public schools to participate in a two (2) year program to install trauma-informed practices into K-12 schools.
-Two cohorts of seventeen (17) schools, elementary through high school, have already begun this work throughout Snohomish County.
-The goals of implementing trauma-informed practices into school settings include, but are not limited to, the following: decreased exclusionary discipline, decreased absenteeism, increased graduation rates, increased teaching time, and increased staff knowledge and skills to manage behaviors and create meaningful relationships with all students.
+Snohomish County Human Services, Behavioral Health & Veterans Division, is offering an opportunity to Snohomish County public schools to participate in a program to build the framework of a trauma-informed District.
+Four cohorts, comprised of 24 Snohomish County schools, elementary through high school, and two whole Districts, have already begun the work of installing Trauma-Informed Multi-Tiered Systems of Support (T-MTSS).
+The goals of implementing trauma-informed practices (TIP)/T-MTSS in whole Districts as well as individual school settings include, but are not limited to, the following: decreased exclusionary discipline; decreased absenteeism; increased graduation rates; increased teaching time; increased student sense of belonging and self-competency; and increased staff knowledge and skills to manage behaviors and create meaningful relationships with all students.
 Trauma-informed practice implementation is a universal intervention, and best-practices apply to all students, not just those with known trauma.